 Child Directed Skills

 Skills for children under the age of 13 or skills that interact with any customer accounts for children follow different rules than regular skills.
 You can’t sell products to child-directed skills or advertise to engage with content outside of the skill.
-You won’t be able to collect any information or link account information in your skill.
+You won’t be able to collect any information or perform account linking in your skill.
 That makes designing for children more challenging but it can be a very rewarding experience.
 For information about policy guidelines for child-directed skills, see Child-Directed Alexa Skills

 Speak with children on their terms